cdavid14/goubus/README.md

 - [ ] User Management
 - [ ] Check if the necessary plugins are installed on OpenWRT Router

+# Conventions

+The ID 1 from JSON-RPC 2.0 Requests is reserved for Login procedure

 # Example